2022 NWT Conservation Network Gathering

 Overview of 2022

 Whether traveling by snowmachine, dog team, on foot, or coming together around the board room table or online, working together and learning from each other is essential to making progress.
 The purpose of this gathering is to learn from others who have broken trail before and create connections with those who are on a similar journey.
-The main themes are management planning and Indigenous law, language revitalization and place name mapping, and guardians and climate change.
+The main themes were management planning and Indigenous law, language revitalization and place name mapping, and guardians and climate change.

 Topics will include:

-- Language Revitalization,
+• Language Revitalization,

-- Place Name Mapping,
+• Place Name Mapping,

-- Management Planning and Indigenous Law
+• Management Planning and Indigenous Law

-- Guardians and Climate Change
+• Guardians and Climate Change

 Agenda